-Set up the transit level.
-The device is affixed to a solid three-legged or four-legged base.
+Set the transit level up on its solid three-legged or four-legged base.
 Press the feet of the base firmly into the ground.
 Adjust the legs until the spirit level, a small vial of liquid containing a bubble, shows it as level, with the bubble centered between the lines.
 Lock the legs in place.

 Move the stick to the first point in the project and repeat the process.
 The measurement noted at the second point is compared to the measurement of the reference point.
 For example, if the reference point showed a measurement of 46 inches off the ground and the measurement at the second point showed 40 inches off the ground the ground level at the second point would be 6 inches higher than the reference point.